mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 Have you ever been in the situation where you're scared to add new code to an existing codebase in the fear that you'll break something else in a completely different module?

-And what about large companies?
+How are enterprise companies doing it?
+Their codebases must be massive.
 How do they get anything done?
-Their codebases must be massive.
 How do _they_ manage that complexity?

-How do they organize and logically separate large bodies of code, then assign teams to maintain and integrate them with other teams' code?
+How are able they able to break off large bodies of code, assign teams to them, and then integrate it all together with other teams` work?

-I've been in these situations and I've wondered these things while coding on a backend Node.js app with a current lifespan of 3 years and a line count of ~150K+.
+I've been in these situations and I've wondered this while coding on a 3 year old Node.js app with a line count pushing ~150K+.

 I came across **Domain-Driven Design** when I realized I needed it the most.